This guide contains 15 awesome hints and tips to help improve your DIY skills. We’ll cover DIY in your house and garden.

 The final thing you need to be aware of is the noise levels.
-Your neighbors might not appreciate you sawing, hammering, and drilling on a peaceful Sunday afternoon, but they’ll appreciate it a whole lot less in the evening!
+Your neighbors might not appreciate you breaking out a hammer drilling or high-powered type of saw on a peaceful Sunday afternoon.
+But one things for sure, they’ll appreciate it a whole lot less in the evening!

 Remember that just because you go to bed later, doesn’t mean your neighbors or their kids do too.

 In many places, there are laws or guidelines in place about noise levels at night.
 Often, you are required to stop loud noises before a specified time or face fines.

 If you live in a homeowner’s association, you definitely want to check the noise regulations.
 They tend to be particularly stringent.

 This is linked to the last tip in a sense as starting late can make you rush to finish.
 Try to remember the old adage ‘good work is done with dignity and there is no dignity in rushing.’

 If you rush you get sloppy.
 This brings down the overall skill level of your project.
 Don’t do yourself and your work a disservice by rushing through things.

 In the beginning, your projects are going to take longer to complete and that is totally ok.
 As you become more confident and skillful, you will get quicker.

 As you get lots of practice in, you’ll discover shortcuts and tricks that speed up your performance.
 Sometimes these shortcuts will reveal themselves organically, other times you’ll learn from asking for help.

 The key thing to remember is to do the process in full first before using shortcuts and tricks.
 Honestly, it will make you a better DIYer.
 You have a better understanding of the craft and the materials if you do it by the book.